HazemAbdesamed/bike-points/README.md

 * Adding more containers (nodes) for Kafka, Spark, and Cassandra to have a distributed architecture which will increase the system's scalability and resilience.

 #
 In conclusion, this project has provided valuable hands-on experience in data engineering, allowing me to explore and practice various tools and techniques.
-It serves as a solid foundation for future enhancements and scalability.
+It serves as a solid foundation for future enhancements and scalability.<br>
-I appreciate your interest in following this journey !
+**I appreciate your interest in following this journey !**